slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

     // The current encoding version of the data block
     format_version: uint;

-    // The metadata features that are encoded with each row.
-These features will be encoded
+    // The metadata attributes that are encoded with each row.
+These attributes will be encoded
-    // in order that they are declared in the MetaFeatures enum
+    // in order that they are declared in the RowAttributes enum
-    meta_features: [MetaFeatures];
+    row_attributes: [RowAttributes];

-    // The time at which this SST was created
+    // The time at which this SST was created, based on the configured Clock in
+    // DbOptions
     creation_timestamp: long;

-    // The minimum timestamp of any row in the SST
+    // The minimum timestamp of any row in the SST, based on the configured Clock in
+    // DbOptions
     min_ts: long;

-    // The maximum timestamp of any row in the SST
+    // The maximum timestamp of any row in the SST, based on the configured Clock in
+    // DbOptions
     max_ts: long;
 }
 ```